 Add-ons are added the same way for both per-product and global add-ons.
 This panel is found on a new or existing product.
 To add your first add-on, click the “New Add-on Group” button on your new product settings.
 This will insert a blank add-on:

 Select a field type from the top-most select box.
-As of writing, the following options are available:
+As of writing, these options are available:

 - Checkbox – shows a checkbox or checkboxes that can be ticked/unticked by a customer

 - Radio buttons – shows a radio button or radio buttons from which the user can choose one

 - Select box – shows a dropdown list of options from which the user can select one

 - Custom input (text area) – shows a text field where users can write multiple lines of text (character limit possible)

 - File upload – allows users to upload a file

 - Additional Custom Price Input – shows a field where users can enter a numerical value that is added to the product price

 - Additional Price Multiplier – shows a spinner where users can input a number, i.e. quantity

 - Custom input (text) – There are five in-built types.
 This shows a text field where users can enter either any text; just letters; just numbers; both; or an email address only

 Other options are:

 - Name – Name of your add-on group.
 Displayed on the product page above any fields you add to the group.

 - Required fields? – Check this box if the add-on requires a value/selection.

 - Description – Describe the add-on.
 Shown beneath the group name on the frontend.

 Below these settings, you can add options/fields.